 What exactly is an Old Grey Whistle Test, anyway?
 Let's dig into the lyrics of the new Arctic Monkeys album...

-Arctic Monkeys’ Tranquility Base Hotel & Casino album in May and already fans around the world are scratching their heads over Alex Turner’s lyrics.
+Arctic Monkeys’ Tranquility Base Hotel & Casino album was released in May and fans around the world were scratching their heads over Alex Turner’s lyrics.